BogoCvetkov/portfolio/README.md

 # About me
-Hey I'm Bogo, a smart contract security researcher and a blockchain developer, fully immersed in the web3 field for the last 2 years!
+Hey I'm Bogo, a smart contract security researcher and a blockchain developer!

-I'm a non-stop participant in audit contests on Code4rena & Sherlock!
-This repo showcases all achievement from my journey as a Solidity auditor.
+I'm a non-stop participant in audit contests on Code4rena, Sherlock & Cantina!
+This repo showcases all achievements from my journey as a solo smart contract auditor.

 # Professional Experience
 - 4 years of professional experience in software development